Ranks & Roles

 🛡️ Bastion Guard – Rank Advancement Roadmap

-✔ Weekly mentality + intelligence updates
+✔ Weekly intelligence updates

 ✔ Access to community + basic training (marches, gym, HIT, street defence basics)